close

 Nuts are a good source of protein, carbohydrates, and fats.
 They are also high in calories, which helps to keep deer warm during the winter months.

-See also Deer Food Plots: A Comprehensive Guide to Establishing and Maintaining a Nutritious Deer Habitat
+See also Deer in Food Plots: A Comprehensive Guide to Attract and Retain Whitetails

 Seasonal Variations in Deer Food Availability